freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1380.1

 Run the script and go to the rent menu.
-Pick the first bike to rent, enter `555-5555` when it asks for a phone number again.
+Pick the first bike on the list to rent and enter `555-5555` when it asks for a phone number again.
 That phone number should already be in the database, so it won't ask for a name or insert a customer.

 #### HINTS

 - Enter `./bike-shop.sh` in the terminal and press enter
 - Make sure to enter the correct bike number and phone number
+- There should be a rental in the database for customer with phone number `555-5555` and name `Me`

 ## 1390. psql SELECT * FROM rentals